jianghaochu/jianghaochu.github.io/content/t-python.rst

-Now, Let us calculate the p-value for each t-statistic using the cumulative distribution function (CDF) of the student's t-distribution.
+Now, let us calculate the p-value for a two-sided test for each t-statistic using the cumulative distribution function (CDF) of the student's t-distribution.

 .. code:: ipython3